FPGA Bitstream Explained¶

 |Sep 18, 2020||add github link and usenix paper|

 The proof-of-concept code to decode Xilinx bitstream is here: https://github.com/lastweek/fpga_decode_bitstream.

 USENIX Security 2020 has a paper on decrypting Xilinx bitstream.
 They find a vulnerability in the 7-series chip and in turn able to decrypt a fully encrypted bitstream.
 WHAT A HACK!

 An FPGA bitstream can configure an FPGA.
 A bitstream includes the description of the hardware logic, routing, and initial values for both registers and on-chip memory (e.g., LUT).
-The common impression is that a bitstream has vendor-specific format thus cannot be reversed or understood.
-This impression is partially true.
+The common believe is that a bitstream has vendor-specific format thus cannot be reversed or understood.
+This is partially true.

 A bitstream file is more than the bits to configure an FPGA, it also has certain human-readable fields to describe those bits.
 In fact, it has an assembly-like instruction set to describe the FPGA configuration process.
 This note is trying to walk through this.

 At a high-level, a bitstream file is similar to an executable program.
 Analogous to the ELF format, a bistream has its own format to describe the contents.
 Note, the file format is publicly documented 1.
 Thus, you can analyze the contents of a bitstream file, meaning you can understand the steps taken to configure the FPGA.
 The un-documented part is the bits mapping: the format of the configuration bits, especially how the bitstream bits map to specific on-chip LUTs, wires etc. Think this way: given some assembly instructions, you can simply understand that, say some assembly instructions are doing Addition on certain registers, however, the instructions do not specify which registers they operate on.